Table of Contents

 2. Web Developer: Your Browser’s Surgical Toolkit

-With 87 tools in one toolbar, it’s like having Chrome DevTools on steroids.
-I use it daily to:
+The problem Solved: Inspect Element is a toy for comparison!
+With 87 tools in one toolbar, it’s like Chrome DevTool horns!
+I use it every day for:

-• Test accessibility: Instantly reveal ARIA landmarks and heading structures.
+• Testing Accessibility: Instantly shows ARIA landmarks & heading hierarchy.

-When a client’s checkout form mysteriously failed on iOS, the “Forms > Show Passwords” tool exposed an autocomplete conflict in 45 seconds – a bug that evaded 3 developers for hours.
+When a client’s checkout form mysteriously didn’t work on iOS, the tool “Forms > Show Passwords” solved the conflict in auto complete that had stumped 3 programmers for 45 seconds!

-Hidden Power: Create custom presets (e.g., “QA Mode”) to auto-enable form validation + image outlines.
+Hidden Power/Users: create custom presets (ex.
+“QA mode”) to enable form validation + outlines for images, automatically.

 Get Web Developer →